Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Archetype-Definitions.md

 Role Assignments can be created using the `custom_landing_zones.${management_group_id}.archetype_config.access_control` object scope.

-> Note that you still need to provide a full and valid Landing Zone object as per the example above.
+> **NOTE:** that you still need to provide a full and valid Landing Zone object as per the example above.

 ### Working with the `archetype_config` object